-The cherry tree is quite a mystery since no one knows its true origin.
-The ancient Greeks believed it that cherries came from a region of East called Kerasounta close to the Black Sea (in Greek, cherries are called “kerasia”).
-Cherries are cultivated mainly in the Northern hemisphere.
+The cherry tree’s origin remains quite a mystery, since there is no accurate evidence of its true origin.
+The ancient Greeks believed that cherries came from an East region close to the Black Sea called “Kerasounta” (in Greek, cherries are called “kerasia”).
+Nowadays, cherries are mainly cultivated in the Northern hemisphere.

 Jan Feb Mar Apr May June July Aug Sept Oct Nov Dec